DeepakVats123/DeepakVats123/README.md

 ![WebDev](http://www.pramukhdigital.com/wp-content/uploads/2018/07/New-PNC-Animated-Banners.gif)
 # Hey!!
 Great to see you here!  :-)

-### <div>I am an enthusiastic, aspiring full stack web developer Passionate about implementing and launching new projects.
-Also I have made so many type of android apps and has more than 300K downloads one play store.
+### <div>An enthusiastic, aspiring web developer Passionate about implementing and launching new projects.
+Ability to translate business requirements into technical solutions.
+Looking to start the career as a software developer with a reputed firm driven by technology.
 </div>